Scoldingatom205/AIS-Datathon---Steam-Games/README.md

 ---------------------------------------------------------------------------------------------------------------------------------

-# 🧠 What I learned
-- By far my most important technical learning was the last point on cleaning the data.
-I discovered how to use ast.literal_eval by importing ast.
-This is what helped me parse the long list of strings and convert them into true lists to faciliate the counting.
-- Learned how to properly clean and the value of exploring data to assertain what is necessary or relevant.
-- Implemented my preexisting knowledge of the gaming industry to conduct a rich analysis of this dataset

 # 🧠 How I can improve this project
-- I want to learn APIs.
-I think being able to connect to the Steam gaming API would have made this project much stronger
 - Using other data to strengthen this data set such as Twitch, streaming platform, data or gaming metrics such as users and revenue across platforms not limited to only PC.
 So a more in depth analysis of the gaming industry